A $4/3$ Approximation for $2$-Vertex-Connectivity: Introduction

 A major open problem in the area is to find a better than 2 approximation for the weighted version of 2ECSS.
 This is known for the special case with 0-1 edge weights, a.k.a. the Forest Augmentation problem, by the recent work by Grandoni, Jabal-Ameli and Traub \cite{GJT22} (see also \cite{BDS22,CDGKN20,CCDZ20} for the related Matching Augmentation problem).

 A problem related to kECSS is the $k$-Connectivity Augmentation problem (kCAP): given a $k$-edge-connected undirected graph $G$ and a collection of extra edges $L$ (\emph{links}), find a minimum cardinality subset of links $L'$ whose addition to $G$ makes it $(k+1)$-edge-connected.
 It is known~\cite{DKL76} that kCAP can be reduced to the case $k=1$, a.k.a. the Tree Augmentation problem (TAP), for odd $k$ and to the case $k=2$, a.k.a. the Cactus Augmentation problem (CacAP), for even $k$.
 Several approximation algorithms better than $2$ are known for TAP \cite{A17,CG18,CG18a,EFKN09,FGKS18,GKZ18,KN16,KN16b,N03}, culminating with the current best $1.393$ approximation by Cecchetto, Traub and Zenklusen \cite{CTZ21}.
 Until recently no better than $2$ approximation was known for CacAP (excluding the special case where the cactus is a single cycle \cite{GGJS19}): the first such algorithm was described by Byrka, Grandoni and Jabal Ameli \cite{BGJ20}, and later improved to $1.393$ in \cite{CTZ21}.
-In a recent breakthrough by Traub and Zenklusen, a better than $2$ (namely $1.694$) aproximation for the weighted version of TAP was achieved \cite{TZ21} (later improved to $1.5+\eps$ in \cite{TZ22}).
+In a recent breakthrough by Traub and Zenklusen, a better than $2$ (namely $1.694$) aproximation for the weighted version of TAP was achieved \cite{TZ21} (later improved to $1.5+\eps$ in \cite{TZ23}).
 Partial results in this direction where achieved earlier in \cite{A17,CN13,FGKS18,GKZ18,N17}.
+Even more recently, Traub and Zenklusen obtained a $1.5+\eps$ approximation for the weighted version of kCAP \cite{TZ23}.